Bright, indirect light and regular water:

 Doreanthus bellidiformis 'Mezoo Trailing Red'

 Mounding plant with succulent green leaves edged with white occasionally accented with button-sized red flowers in spring.
-This annual succulent is from South Africa’s Cape Provinces.
+This succulent is from South Africa’s Cape Provinces.
 The small, round, daisy-like flowers appear on the stems among the heavy, elliptical, pointed leaves.
-Bright flowers with many petite petals remain open during cloudy weather unlike other Livingstone daises which close if the sky darkens.
+Bright flowers with many petite petals remain open during cloudy weather unlike other Livingstone daises which close in darkness.

 This broadleaf evergreen tree grows to 50’ tall in its native landscape.
 Widely grown in the tropics as an ornamental tree or hedge, it is extremely popular as an indoor houseplant because of its attractive shape and tolerance of a variety of growing conditions.